MCT-master/MCT4024-MCT4025/Workshop9/README.md

 2. Turn off any Firewall on your machine.
 3. Run the python file _example1_client.py_ python file.

+**Workshop Acitivity**

-**Workshop Acitivity**: First, test and explore the connection on your local machine.
+1. First, test and explore the connection on your local machine.
 Use "localhost" or "127.0.0.1" as your client and server IPs.
-If this succeeds, connect and assign yourself an IP on the Lola network and test the connection in pairs over the network.
+2. If nr.1 succeeds, connect and assign yourself an IP on the Lola network and test the connection in pairs over the network.

 Avaliable ports will depend on the connection you are using.
 However, if both machines are on the Lola network, you should be able to use any port to connect.
 This is also true for localhost connections.

-### Example 2 - Temporal Audio Control
+## Example 2 - Temporal Audio Control

 ...

-### Example 3 - Custom Timetagging
+## Example 3 - Custom Timetagging

 python-osc delays OSC messages via timetag by itself.